spectralDNS/shenfun/docs/source/installation.rst

 which installs both shenfun, and all required dependencies, most of which are pulled in from the conda-forge channel.
 There are binaries compiled for both OSX and linux, for either Python version 2.7 or 3.6.
-To specify the Python version as 3.6 instead of default (used above) you can for exampel do
+To specify the Python version as 3.6 instead of default you can for exampel do

 ::